VianneyMI/monggregate/docs/tutorial/stages.md

 | foreignField          | foreign_field             | right_on                     |
 | as                    | as                        | name                         |

-Note here that the original names of the arguments were converted to snake_case to follow the Python convention.
+> ℹ️ **Note**: The original names of the arguments were converted to snake_case to follow the Python convention.
-You cannot use the camelCase version of the arguments names here.
+> You cannot use the camelCase version of the arguments names here.

 You can therefore use any combination of arguments names from the two rightmost columns above to build your stage.